borntofrappe/svelte-tutorial/Word Search/README.md

 In the moment you exhaust all words the algorithm is complete.
 Fill the grid with additional characters to create the puzzle.

+## Canvas

+The demo works to showcase how to ultimately set up a grid with a `<canvas>` element.
+In the context og Svelte it is necessary to bind the element and draw on the context made available on mount.

+The relevant functions on the 2D context are:

+- `font` to set the font family and size

+- `textAlign` and `textBaseline` to horizontally and vertically center the letters in the cell

+- `fillText` to render text in the canvas

 ## Pinned Line

 The demo focuses on one of the defining features of the puzzle game, receiving user input and displaying the result of the interaction.